a-lang/CloudCoinSafeWebApp/README.md

 ===================
 Used to Authenticate, Store and Payout CloudCoins.

-This software is provided as is with all faults, defects and errors and without warranty of any kind.
+*NOTE: This software is provided as is with all faults, defects and errors and without warranty of any kind.*

 CloudCoinSafeWebApp is developed and built with Electron.